webmapper/cartiqo-documentation/README.md

 ### Philosophy

 The Cartiqo vector tiles are build with the aim to have as less as possible styling rules to create a clear map.
-Data rearrangement desisions are always made with a cartographic goal in mind.
+Data rearrangement decisions are always made with a cartographic goal in mind.

 In theory it will be possible to style a map by simply assigning one color per layer and you will be done.
 For example, blue for water, green for nature and grey for built-up areas.
 This would already give you a pretty good map.

 To add more cartographic detail to the map a distinction can be made by the `type` in the layer.
 The `type` is the first main division that can be given to a layer which is interesting for cartographic reasons.
 Like natural is divided in high vegetation and low vegetation, a main distinction for the use of dark green and lighter shades of green.

 Even more detail can be found when using the `subtypes`.
-This is a subdevision of the `type`.
+This is a subdivision of the `type`.

-Not every layer has the same amount of subdevisions.
+Not every layer has the same amount of subdivisions.
 All layers contain `type`, most also contain a `subtype` and some even contain a `subsubtype` when needed.

 ### Layers
 A quick overview: